Safety, Trouble, Illness while staying in Japan

 Japan may be an interesting country for you, but the society, custom and culture differ from your country.

-When you travel around Japan, you should mind that enexpected trouble occurs.
+When you travel around Japan, you should mind that unexpected trouble occurs.

 Trouble while travelling